-I’ll warn you I have an unhealthy obsession with warfare and particle physics.
+I’ll warn you I have an unhealthy obsession with world war II and particle physics.
 Even books can be addictive.

 I’m also an ardent supporter of The Great Courses and Modern Scholar series.
 These are books written and read by college professors.
-There a hundreds of these books all varying length.
+There are hundreds of these books all varying in length.
 I can usually get through one in a day.
 They are available through most libraries free of charge.

-My strongest subject matter: particle physics, geochemistry, economics, world history, ecology, warfare, insurgency, technology, political theory, mafia, paramilitary spies and genetics
+My strongest/favorite subject matter: particle physics, economics, world history, ecology, warfare, insurgency, technology, political theory, mafia, paramilitary spies and genetics.

 Words and root words-learn as many as possible